 Since their founding in 1892, Scoular has been defining what’s possible in agribusiness supply chains for customers and partners around the world.
 Scoular has grown to over $9 billion in sales by providing reliable and diverse supply chain solutions for end users and suppliers of grain, food ingredients, animal feed ingredients and pet food ingredients, with our networks and innovations in international trade and transportation.
 Their more than 1,400 employees operate from over 100 offices, grain elevators and processing facilities in North America and Asia.
 No matter where we work, everyone at Scoular is committed to innovation and integrity in the business of buying, selling, storing, handling, processing and transporting grain and ingredients.

-Winner: Tie – Physicians MutualNebraska Medicine/UNMC
+Winner: Tie – Physicians Mutual

 Physicians Mutual has been a long-time partner of United Way.
 They run an amazing campaign every year with a large team of individuals supported by two executive leaders who are creative, fun and committed to serving our community.
 The commitment to the community has been there since the beginning and is continued with all employees today.
 Physicians grew in every way possible: the dollars raised this year, the percentage of employees who gave to the campaign, sponsorship and giving at the corporate level.
 Their focus on the growth of leadership donors was successful by 4 new donors, 3 of them being at the Tocqueville level!
 The 62 leadership givers donated $167,977.18 of the $402,287.34 total raised from their campaign.
 We are so grateful to Physicians Mutual for their generosity this past season and for the campaign leadership of Stacie and Rob Reed for the upcoming 2023-24 season.